miharekar/mrsi-gallery/README.md

 mrsi-gallery
 =============

-mrsi-gallery is a is a full-screen image gallery that takes advantage of the modern browser technologies.
+mrsi-gallery is a full-screen image gallery that takes advantage of the modern browser technologies.
 It uses CSS3 background-size and transition attributes when available and when not it fallbacks to JavaScript.

 Browser Support
 -------